 What are the most common and popular machine learning algorithms?

 Scroll through the slides to the right to learn about the most commonly used machine learning algorithms.
-This list is not meant to be exhaustive, but it does include the algorithms that data scientsts are most likely to run into when solving business problems.
+This list is not meant to be exhaustive, but it does include the algorithms that data scientists are most likely to run into when solving business problems.

 Keep in mind that many of these techniques are combined and used together, and often you have to experiment by trying out different algorithms and comparing the results.

 Clearly, there are a lot of things to consider when it comes to choosing the right machine learning algorithms for your business’ analytics.
 However, you don’t need to be a data scientist or expert statistician to use these models for your business.
 At SAS, our products and solutions utilize a comprehensive selection of machine learning algorithms, helping you to develop a process that can continuously deliver value from your data.

 (Supervised Learning - Classification)

 The Naïve Bayes classifier is based on Bayes’ theorem and classifies every value as independent of any other value.
 It allows us to predict a class/category, based on a given set of features, using probability.

 Despite its simplicity, the classifier does surprisingly well and is often used due to the fact it outperforms more sophisticated classification methods.

 The K Means Clustering algorithm is a type of unsupervised learning, which is used to categorize unlabelled data, i.e. data without defined categories or groups.
 The algorithm works by finding groups within the data, with the number of groups represented by the variable K. It then works iteratively to assign each data point to one of K groups based on the features provided.

 Support Vector Machine algorithms are supervised learning models that analyze data used for classification and regression analysis.
 They essentially filter data into categories, which is achieved by providing a set of training examples, each set marked as belonging to one or the other of the two categories.
 The algorithm then works to build a model that assigns new values to one category or the other.